xnopasaranx/valetudo-crontab/README.md

 ## Finding out what API endpoints to call
 First I would recommend to take a look at the WebGUI of your valetudo installation in the browser, and take a peek into the developer console.
 Then navigate to the sources tab and locate the /services/api.services.js file to check out the available endpoints.
 With these api endpoints we can easily set up a schedule on the robot itself.
+Take note of the request method, it can be GET or PUT with arguments passed as json, in some cases a POST or DELETE is used.
+If you have to pass arguments as json, you might be lucky and find a way to derive what the keys have to be called and what type the values need to be.

 We will call these API endpoints with curl, a cli tool to send GET/PUT/POST requests that is already installed on the robot.

 ## curl API call examples
-Be aware that the api endpoints might be different for you if you are running another version of valetudo.
 Take a look at the source like described above to amend the urls accordingly!

 Play around with curl while connected through ssh on the robot, the api will answer you with error messages if you screwed up or if the json data you send is not structured in the correct way.
 When a command is accepted, it well respond with OK 200